Musk's bitcoin turnaround pleases some Tesla investors

-Elon Musk's decision to stop accepting bitcoin as payment over environmental concerns has been well-received by some of Tesla Inc's (TSLA.O) investors, offering a warning to corporate peers mulling a dabble with the cryptocurrency.
+LONDON/BOSTON (Reuters) - Elon Musk’s decision to stop accepting bitcoin as payment over environmental concerns has been well-received by some of Tesla Inc’s investors, offering a warning to corporate peers mulling a dabble with the cryptocurrency.

 Driving the decision, Musk said, was concern over the amount of energy it takes to “mine” bitcoin, with much of it done in China using cheap, climate-destroying thermal coal.
 Tesla could revisit the decision if the situation changes, he added.